anilk991/download_reads_SRA/README.md

 python sra_to_fastq.py --folder /path/to/output/directory/

 ### Additional
-User can also delete .sra files using following command: find /path/to/output/directory/ -name "\*.sra" -type -delete
+User can also delete .sra files using following command:<br />
+find /path/to/output/directory/ -name "\*.sra" -type -delete